 If you’re tired of the 9-to-5, you can benefit from the freedom that comes with income properties.
 As the property owner, you get to decide how much time you want to dedicate to property management.
 Want to rent out only one property for one year?
 Go ahead.
 Of course, you’ll have to invest a lot of your time to ensure it’s well-maintained, however, that’s ultimately up to you.

-If you don’t have the time, you can enlist the services of a professional property management firm.
+If you don’t have the time, you can enlist professional property management services.
 That way, you can put your property’s operations on autopilot and let a team handle its day-to-day demands.

 #3 Value Appreciation